Subscribe for all my updates and don't miss a thing! Sign me up!

-Here is a list of the notable species of Jamaican Animals & facts about them.
+Here is a list of the notable species of animals in Jamaica and some facts about them.

 By the way, guided bird-watching tours are available everywhere in Jamaica, including Rocklands Bird Sanctuary; one of the to places I listed on my Top 5 Things to Do in Jamaica page.

 The turquoise waters washing Jamaica are clear and warm all year.
-They caress the seabed, covered with multihued coral reefs, home to an uncountable quantity and diversity of bright exotic tropical fish.
-Marine turtles also find Jamaica's beaches to be appealing as nest sites.
-The mountain mullet is the most prevalent freshwater fish, and there are four species of crayfish.
+They caress the seabed, covered with multi-hued coral reefs, home to an uncountable quantity and diversity of bright exotic tropical fish.
+Some of the most common are yellowfin tuna, white marlin, barracuda, mahi-mahi, and wahoo.